RL-arch/detector/README.md

 If the user prefers to use our pre-trained models, those can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1jLQce54EvSB6dyfhKNpMT_4n9YugL6sl?usp=sharing) or [Harvard Dataverse](https://doi.org/10.7910/DVN/GD17UG).
 The organization of the folder is analogous to the [data/trained_models](./data/trained_models/) folder.

-Alternatively, the user can train it's own models.
+Alternatively, more experienced users can train their own models.
 However, this will require a lot of input data and a high-end GPU to do.
 The datasets that we used for training the models are available in [Datasets for training](https://drive.google.com/drive/folders/1LzXNgAhEYSCjYba_eXknL6RFqJa7Zac1?usp=drive_link)

 ## Installation and Run